pinax-network/firehose-antelope/README.md

 ## Contributing

-**Issues and PR in this repo related strictly to the Dummy on StreamingFast.**
+**Issues and PR in this repo related strictly to the Firehose on Dummy Blockchain.**

 Report any protocol-specific issues in their [respective repositories](https://github.com/streamingfast/streamingfast#protocols)